3DUI/3DUI.github.io/README.md

 # 3DUI.github.io
-This is the organisaiton site for our honours project
+This is the site for our honours project